go-arrower/arrower.org/docs/basics/03-jobs/index.md

 <img src={require('./queue-otel-tracing.png').default} />

-- Jobs integrate with the observability setup of arrower
+- Jobs integrate with the observability setup of Arrower
 - The originating span is persisted and referenced in each Job run
 - Failing Job runs are marked and retried automatically